swve/gitstory/README.md

 Got any features ideas ?
 Feel free to submit yours!

-> ⚠️ GitStory is still in Beta, please feel free to report bugs you might find, thanks!
+> ⚠️ Please feel free to report bugs you might find, thanks!

 # Kit